htcondor/htcondor/docs/overview/availability.rst

 NOTE: Other Linux distributions likely work, but are not tested or supported.

-For more platform-specific information about HTCondor’s support for various operating systems, see
+For more platform-specific information about HTCondor's support for various operating systems, see
 Chapter \ `8 <PlatformSpecificInformation.html#x74-5700008>`__ on
 page \ `1624 <PlatformSpecificInformation.html#x74-5700008>`__.